All Products

 • A table can have a maximum of 60,000 partitions.

-Data types of partition columns
+Data types for partition columns

 CREATE TABLE parttest (a BIGINT) PARTITIONED BY (pt BIGINT);

-INSERT INTO parttest PARTITION(pt)(a,pt) VALUES (1, 1);
+INSERT INTO parttest PARTITION(pt)(a, pt) VALUES (1, 1);

-INSERT INTO parttest PARTITION(pt)(a,pt) VALUES (1, 10);
+INSERT INTO parttest PARTITION(pt)(a, pt) VALUES (1, 10);

----Query the rows where the value of pt is greater than or equal to 2.
+-- Query the rows where the value of pt is greater than or equal to 2.

 SELECT * FROM parttest WHERE pt >= '2';

-1. Create a partitioned table.
+Step 1: Create the partitioned table.

-CREATE TABLE src (shop_name STRING, customer_id BIGINT) PARTITIONED BY (pt STRING,region STRING);
+CREATE TABLE src (shop_name STRING, customer_id BIGINT) PARTITIONED BY (pt STRING, region STRING);

-ALTER TABLE src ADD PARTITION (pt='20170506',region='hangzhou') PARTITION (pt='20180101',region='shanghai');
+ALTER TABLE src ADD PARTITION (pt='20170506', region='hangzhou') PARTITION (pt='20180101', region='shanghai');

-INSERT INTO src PARTITION (pt='20170506',region='hangzhou') VALUES ('s1',1),('s2',2),('s3',3);
+INSERT INTO src PARTITION (pt='20170506', region='hangzhou') VALUES ('s1', 1), ('s2', 2), ('s3', 3);

-INSERT INTO src PARTITION (pt='20180101',region='shanghai') VALUES ('c1',4),('c2',5),('c3',6);
+INSERT INTO src PARTITION (pt='20180101', region='shanghai') VALUES ('c1', 4), ('c2', 5), ('c3', 6);

 SELECT * FROM src WHERE pt='20170506' AND region='hangzhou';